 - Loop Play-Start Point: When a Loop is in memory, this sets the Loop Start Point from 0 ms (or beat 1 for Tempo Sync ON) to Loop Length.
 Loop Play-Start Point defaults to 0 (or beat 1 for Tempo Sync ON) at the beginning of a new loop.
-Note that Catchup is always enabled to prevent the Start point from changing abruptly.
 When the Loop is Empty, this parameter is disabled. - Loop Play-Length: